SOA Exam SRM Study Guide (2026)

 Simple and multiple linear regression, assumptions and diagnostics, residual analysis, multicollinearity, interpretation of coefficients, R-squared and adjusted R-squared.

 Linear regression is the foundation.
-Every other modeling technique on the exam builds on or extends concepts from linear regression.
+Every other modeling technique on the exam builds on it or extends it.

 2. Generalized Linear Models (30 to 35%)